 What we don’t: Pricey; not as easy to fill as the Tensor below.

 Therm-a-Rest is synonymous with quality backpacking pads, and the NeoAir XLite NXT is their leading lightweight model.
 For many people and uses, it’s the whole package: The XLite is comfortable with 3-inch thick baffling, features relatively durable 30-denier fabric, and has a decently high R-value of 4.5.
-The pad also weighs just 12.5 ounces and stuffs down impressively small, making it a premium choice for weight-conscious hikers, climbers, and more.
-And the updated “NXT” version uses new technology to deliver a quieter sleep, which addresses one of our main complaints with the outgoing version.
+The pad also weighs just 13 ounces and stuffs down impressively small, making it a premium choice for weight-conscious hikers, climbers, and more.
+The most recent "NXT" version uses new technology to deliver a quieter sleep, which addresses one of our main complaints with the older version.
 All told, the NeoAir XLite NXT is Therm-a-Rest’s most uncompromised offering yet.
+It was one of our editor's steed of choice for each trail of the Triple Crown (AT, PCT, and CDT), and kept him cozy through a full spectrum of conditions and climates.
+He simply won't set off on a long trek with anything else (unless it's a full-blown winter excursion).

 See the Therm-a-Rest NeoAir XLite NXT

-What we like: $10 cheaper than the XLite above; best pump sack design on the market.
+What we like: Slightly thicker, warmer, and cheaper than the NeoAir XLite above; our favorite pump sack design.

 Most Comfortable Pad for Side Sleepers